9 Module 8: Literature In East Asia

 image

 The ground-breaking novelist Lu Xun (1881-1936).
-(Photo by Sha Fei [1912–1950], under Public Domain)
+(Photo by Sha Fei [1912–1950], believed to be under public domain in the U.S.)

 Important writers and poets emerged during the intellectual awakening of the May Fourth Movement that began in 1919 and the consequent New Culture Movement.
 Among the new voices were the short story writers Lu Xun and Ding Ling; the poets Guo Moruo and Bing Xin; the novelists Ba Jin, Mao Dun, and Lao She; and the playwrights Cao Yu and Tian Han.